FarronF/limerick-council-meetings/meetings/2019/10/21-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 16th September 2019.md

 ***arch from Cruises Street to provide a more attractive and accessible streetscape for citizens.***

-The motion was proposed by Councillor O’Donovan, seconded by Councillor Kiely and agreed.--- 14
+The motion was proposed by Councillor O’Donovan, seconded by Councillor Kiely and agreed.
+---
+14

 **REPLY:**